Dubzctf/ProjectCTF/Readme.md

 After you can go in home page with this address :  172.55.0.2/home_out.php

 Now, you can see report board of each time with ranking.

+The group is composed of Yassir Achchoubi, Ludovic Dijoux, Simon Chatelain, Virgile Castelot and Rémi Dubois.